jeremiah-c-leary/vhdl-style-guide/docs/function_rules.rst

 |phase_1| |error| |structure| |structure_optional|

-This rule checks the function keyword exist in the closing of the function specification.
+This rule checks the **function** keyword exists in the closing of the function specification.

 |configuring_optional_items_link|